 – Jennifer Dadesho, Visit Napa Valley

 Sitting on a hilly 42-acre vineyard in the Stag’s Leap AVA is a dazzling example of the work of the Austrian artist and architect Friedensreich Hundertwasser.
-With its undulating lines, colorful mosaics and a classic Austrian onion dome, the building at Quixote Winery is simply stunning, matched only by the exquisite setting of the winery and the outstanding wines produced there.
-Warm hospitality and a knowledgeable staff round out your visit to Quixote Winery.
+With its undulating lines, colorful mosaics, and a classic Austrian onion dome, the building at Quixote Winery is simply stunning, matched only by the exquisite setting of the winery and the outstanding wines produced there.
+Warm hospitality and a knowledgeable staff round out your visit to Quixote Winery

-Quixote specializes in Cabernet Sauvignon and Petite Sirah, all estate grown on the rolling hills right around the winery.
+Quixote specializes in Cabernet Sauvignon and Petite Sirah, all estate-grown on the rolling hills right around the winery.
 Open by appointment 7 days a week from 10am to the final seating at 3pm, Quixote Winery offers a variety of levels of tasting experience.

-Moving from the Stag’s Leap District down to the cooler Coombsville AVA we reach Porter Family Vineyards.
+Moving from the Stag’s Leap District down to the cooler Coombsville AVA, we reach Porter Family Vineyards.
 With unique northward views of the Napa Valley in a gorgeous hill country setting, Porter Family Vineyards offers tours and tastings in their well-appointed cave winery.
-The experience is heightened by exceptional hospitality and out of this world wines.
+The experience is heightened by exceptional hospitality and out-of-this-world wines.

-Porter Family Vineyards makes chardonnay, a sparkling wine, Syrah as well as Bordeaux varietal wines.
+Porter Family Vineyards makes chardonnay, a sparkling wine, Syrah, as well as Bordeaux varietal wines.
 They also make two solera wines, which is unusual for the Napa Valley.
 Contact them directly for hours and appointment availability.

-Heading back north to the St. Helena AVA we find Corison Winery.
-Located just south of the City of St. Helena, Corison boasts stunning views of the vineyards, with the Mayacamas Mountains providing a breath-taking backdrop.
+Heading back north to the St. Helena AVA, we find Corison Winery.
+Located just south of the City of St. Helena, Corison boasts stunning views of the vineyards, with the Mayacamas Mountains providing a breathtaking backdrop.
 Corison focuses primarily on Cabernet Sauvignon, with single vineyard estate wines that highlight the reason that the Napa Valley is the world-class wine region it is.
 Corison’s hospitality is top-notch, with a staff that is welcoming and extremely knowledgeable.

 Corison Winery is open daily by appointment from 10am to 5pm.
 They offer a curated tasting, a library tasting and a members’ tasting.
 Contact them for more details.